LSIR/gender-tracker/activelearning/README.md

 #### Single sentence annotation:

 It stores a list of tokens, loaded from the backend with the loadContent method, where the task returned was 'sentence'.
-The tokens have

-#### Paragraph annotation:

-It stores a list of tokens, loaded from the backend with the loadContent method, where the task returned was 'sentence'.
 A list of the same length as the list of tokens is stored, which indicates if each token is inside reported speech (1) or not (0).
 It's initially filled with 0s, which means no quote is in the displayed sentence.